Goldenpearl5/MarvelChampions_PrintAndPlay/readMe.md

 > pip install -r requirements.txt

 3. Open a command prompt and run
+> python src/main.py

+4. Additional Arguments:
-> python mchPrintAndPlay.py -deckId <FILL_IN_DECK_ID>"
+> -deckId <FILL_IN_DECK_ID>: specify deckID from marvelCDB.
+> --hideHeroPack: removes hero-specific cards from the deck.
+> --disableCardSpacers: removes whitespace between cards.
+> --initOfflineMode: download ALL card images and info; allows offline use in future runs.
+> --offlineMode: use a local files to generate the PDF. (.txt file and images)

 e.g.
 > python mchPrintAndPlay.py -deckId 60116

-4. Additional Arguments:
-> --disableCardSpacers --hideHeroPack

-e.g.

-> python mchPrintAndPlay.py -deckId 60116 --disableCardSpacers
+> python mchPrintAndPlay.py -deckId sampleDeck.txt --offlineMode

-> python mchPrintAndPlay.py -deckId 60116 --hideHeroPack
+> python mchPrintAndPlay.py --disableCardSpacers --hideHeroPack

---hideHeroPack: removes hero-specific cards from the deck.

---disableCardSpacers: removes whitespace between cards.
+5. A note about offline mode:
+Due to the frequent MarvelCDB outages, I added an offline mode.
+ a) Run with the --initOfflineMode flag when MarvelCDB is online.
+It will download all card images/data.
+ b) Create a decklist .txt in the /decklists folder.
+An example file is enclosed.
+You can create this manually, or click the "download -> text file" button on MarvelCDB.
+ c) Run with the --offlineMode flag at any time.
+You can specify the txt file name in the -deckId argument.
+Otherwise you will be prompted to enter it.

 Upcoming features:
 - Toggle Hi-Rez cards (sourced from https://drive.google.com/drive/folders/1FO7FRfJbqGsmAkfePhkzpmEqmW1-VwF2)